 What Is Ear Lobe Droop?

 This problem stems from too large and heavy an earring being worn on too thin or too bendable an ear lobe.
-Or an ordinary size and weight earring being worn on an ear hole that is ripped, enlarged or just bigger than normal.
 Your earring just points toward the pavement.

 It sags, it doesn't sing.
 It looks the opposite of pert.